 Do you know how to smooth Skin in photoshop?
 If you don’t know perfectly, then I am here to share with you how to enhance your photo by using photoshop.
-By using spot healing brush we will learn how to cut off pimples, spots, and minor skin stains.
+By using a spot healing brush we will learn how to cut off pimples, spots, and minor skin stains.
 After the cleanup, we will pursue how to smooth Skin without losing image quality, like the subject’s hair, eyes, and skin texture.

 For learning, you can use an easy image as I used in this tutorial.

 Here I’m zooming the image for showing you what the lady’s Skin looks like.
 I mean, how many stains she has.

 Look at this picture, After smoothing her Skin how beautiful she looks like.

 How to Smooth Skin – Step By Step Photoshop Tutorial

 In this tutorial, I’m using Adobe Photoshop for making smooth Skins.
 You can also learn Smoothing Edges in Photoshop.

 Step 1: Make a Copy Of The Image